splunk/observability-workshop/content/en/other/wip/pet-clinic/20-otel-collector.md

 {{% /notice %}}

-Once the installation is completed, you can navigate to the **Hosts with agent installed** dashboard to see the data from your host, **Dashboards → Hosts with agent installed**.
+Once the installation is completed, you can navigate to **Kubernetes Navigator** in the **Infrastructure** section to see the data from your cluster, the **k8s nodes** pane.

-Use the dashboard filter and select `host.name` and type or select the hostname of your workshop instance (you can get this from the command prompt in your terminal session).
+Use the filter option and select `k8s.cluster.name ` and type or select the cluster name of your workshop instance (you can get the unique part from yout cluster name by using the *host name* from the command prompt in your terminal session).
 Once you see data flowing for your host, we are then ready to get started with the APM component.

 <!-- # Patch all the deployments (labeled with 'app.kubernetes.io/part-of=spring-petclinic) to add the inject annotation.
 # This automatically causes pods to restart.